jeaye/orchestra/README.md

 If you're not familiar with Clojure's instrumentation, it's worth reading the official [spec guide](https://clojure.org/guides/spec#_instrumentation_and_testing).
-In short, after calling `orchestra.spec.test/instrument`, every function in your codebase, which you've spec'd, will automatically be checked at every single invocation.
+In short, after calling `orchestra.spec.test/instrument`, every call to a function which you've spec'd will have its arguments, return value, and `:fn` spec validated, based on the specs you've provided.
-Every argument you've spec'd will be validated, along with return value specs, and the more powerful `:fn` specs, which operate on both the function's arguments and the generated return value.

-This magic is possible by rebinding the var, to which your spec'd functions are bound, with a different function which first checks all arguments, then calls the original function, then checks the output and `:fn` spec, if those specs are present.
+This magic is possible by rebinding the var, to which your spec'd functions are bound, with a different function which first checks all arguments, then calls the original function, then checks the `:ret` and `:fn` specs, if they're present.

 ## When to use it